dhellmann/pymotw-3/source/collections/chainmap.rst

 ===========================================
- ChainMap --- search multiple dictionaries
+ ChainMap --- Search Multiple Dictionaries
 ===========================================

-The ``ChainMap`` class manages a sequence of dictionaries, searching them in order to find values associated with keys.
-A ``ChainMap`` makes a good "context" container, since it can be treated as a stack with changes happening as the stack grows, then being discarded again as the stack shrinks.
+The ``ChainMap`` class manages a sequence of dictionaries, and searches through them in the order they are given to find values associated with keys.
+A ``ChainMap`` makes a good "context" container, since it can be treated as a stack for which changes happen as the stack grows, with these changes being discarded again as the stack shrinks.

 Accessing Values
 ================